constancemaurer/music-artist-predictor/README.md

 **Evaluation:**

-* Macro accuracy score indicates that the model is able to predict the correct class in about 50% of the cases.
+* Accuracy score indicates that the model is able to predict the correct class in about 50% of the cases.

-* Macro precision (true positive/true positive + false negative) score indicates the ratio of correctly predicted positive observations to the total predicted positive observations.
-About XX% of the positively predicted artists are correctly predicted.
+* Macro precision score indicates the ratio of correctly predicted positive observations to the total predicted positive observations.
+About 54% of the positively predicted artists are correctly predicted.

-* Recall score...
+$\frac{\frac{x}{1}}{x - y}$

+* Macro Recall/Sensitivity score outlines that 45% of true positive observations were detected as positive.
+The model misses to detect 55% as true positives.

+* F1 score, a combination of the precision and recall score, was determined to be 45%.

 * Classes with a higher representation achieve higher accuracy, precision and recall scores.
 This is a strong indication that the model has a bias